loleik/chip8-interpreter/README.md

 With regards to games, I have tested:
 + `petdog.ch8`by SystemLogoff, which works as expected.
 + `caveexplorer.ch8`by JohnEarnest, which seems to have some issues with my interpreter.
-+ `piper.ch8`by Aeris, JordanMecom and LillianWang, and `1dcell.ch8`by SharpenedSpoon run now with `0xF029`both run now, but not as espected.
++ `piper.ch8`by Aeris, JordanMecom and LillianWang, and `1dcell.ch8`by SharpenedSpoon both run now with `0xF029`, but not as espected.
 There are some issues with my implementation that I'm not quite sure how to debug at this point.

 These were all found at [John Earnest's CHIP-8 Archive](https://johnearnest.github.io/chip8Archive/?sort=platform).